taddison/tjaddison.com/_posts/2018/2018-03-21-Pattern-SQL-Server-as-a-shared-cache-for-expensive-stored-procedures.md

 The rest of the post will walk through a generic pattern to cache stored procedure results that vary by parameter, including the logic needed to expire, cleanup, and evaluate the cache.
 This solution has been battle tested in production with a fairly expensive procedure called concurrently from multiple application nodes (for dozens of different parameter combinations).

-> The environment that motivated this work already aggressively caches results in the application tiers - the specific motivation to cache the results in SQL came from the number of application nodes increasing.
-Building a shared cache service [or introducing something like Redis/Memcached] is a non-trivial engineering project, and the SQL CPU pressure was acute.
-Other options (e.g. incremental cache updates/aggregation in the application tier) were also judged to be significant projects.
+> The environment that motivated this work already aggressively caches results in the application tier - the specific motivation to cache the results in SQL came from the number of application nodes increasing.
+Building a shared cache service [or introducing something like Redis/Memcached] is a non-trivial engineering project, and the SQL CPU pressure this proc caused was significant.
+Other options (e.g. incremental cache updates/aggregation in the application tier) were also judged to be significant projects (or at least, more significant than caching it in the database!).

 ![Cache Control](/assets/2018/2018-03-21/CacheControl.png)

-If you want to see the full example, you can check the [complete example on GitHub](https://github.com/taddison/DBCacheExample).
+If you want to see the full example, you can check the [complete source on GitHub](https://github.com/taddison/DBCacheExample).
 Before deploying into production I strongly suggest reading through the entire post for caveats and tradeoffs.

 <!--more-->